edgeless-project/nextless/edgeless_node/README.md

 The worker node allows executing actors using one of three runtimes:

-* Wasm (wasmtime): Our primary Wasm runtime based on Wasmtime.
+* Wasm (wasmtime): Our primary Wasm runtime is based on Wasmtime.
   * This runtime provides support for GPU-acceleration using wgpu.
     * The actor-side implementation of our wgpu interface is provided by the crate `edgeless_function_gpu`.
-* Wasm (wasmi): A secondary Wasm runtime based on the interpreter-based Wasmi.
+* Wasm (wasmi): Our secondary Wasm runtime is based on the interpreter-based Wasmi.
-  * This can be used on devices that do not allow for JIT-compilation.
+  * It can be used on devices that do not allow for JIT-compilation.
-* Native: An experimental runtime allowing for native execution using Rust/language-based isolation.
+* Native: An experimental runtime allowing for native execution using Rust- and language-based isolation.
-  * This relies on a custom ABI (`edgeless_function_abi`) and a userspace ELF loader.
+  * This runtime relies on a custom ABI (`edgeless_function_abi`) and a userspace ELF loader.
-  * The images are device-specific but OS-independent.
+  * Its images are device-specific but OS-independent.
   * This requires additional work to be secure!
     * The compiler needs to enforce certain rules.
     * The node must ensure the binaries were built by a compiler enforcing those rules.